awslabs/aws-proton-plugins-for-backstage/README.md

 ## Development

-For information about developing locally with the Proton plugins, see [Developing with the AWS Proton plugins for Backstage](./docs/developing.md)
+For information about developing the Proton plugins locally, see [Developing the AWS Proton plugins for Backstage](./docs/developing.md)

 ## Security